aptech/docs/docs/CR-astds.rst

         7.321   35.659
        26.441   23.333

 In this example, 16 standard Normal random variables are generated.
-They are multiplied by 25 and areshape'd into a
-4x2x2 array, and the standard deviation is computed across the third dimension of the array.
+They are multiplied by 25 and :func:`areshape`'d into a 4x2x2 array, and the standard deviation is computed across the third dimension of the array.

 .. seealso:: Functions :func:`astd`, :func:`stdsc`

-sample standard deviation dimension array